-Our newsletter is sent via “MailChimp”, a newsletter distribution platform of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA.
+Our newsletter is sent using “MailChimp”, a newsletter sending platform of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA.

-Our newsletters contain a so-called “web-beacon”, i.e. a pixel-sized file that is retrieved from the MailChimp server when the newsletter is opened.
-Technical information, such as information about the browser, your system and your IP address, is collected as part of this retrieval process.
-The statistical surveys also include determining whether the newsletters are opened, when they are opened and which links are clicked.
-For technical reasons, this information can be allocated to the individual newsletter recipients, but it is neither our nor MailChimp’s aim to monitor individual users.
-The evaluations serve to recognize the reading habits of our users and to adapt our contents to them or to send different contents according to the interests of our users.
-MailChimp can use the evaluations to optimize its own services, but will not use the data of our newsletter recipients to write to them or pass them on to third parties.
+Our newsletters contain a so-called “web beacon”, i.e. a pixel-sized file that is retrieved from the MailChimp server when the newsletter is opened.
+As part of this retrieval, technical information such as information about the browser, your system and your IP address is collected.
+The statistical surveys also include the determination of whether the newsletters are opened, when they are opened and which links are clicked.
+For technical reasons, this information can be assigned to individual newsletter recipients, but it is neither our intention nor that of MailChimp to observe individual users.
+The analyses are used to identify the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.
+MailChimp may use the analyses to optimise its own services, but will not use the data of our newsletter recipients to write to them itself or pass it on to third parties.

-You can revoke your consent to the storage of data, e-mail address and their use to send the newsletter at any time.
+You can revoke your consent to the storage of data, the e-mail address and its use for sending the newsletter at any time.
 The revocation can be made via a link in a newsletter itself or by notifying us.
-If you have not subscribed to any newsletters or e-mail services, no data will be transmitted.
+Insofar as you have not subscribed to any newsletter or e-mail services, no data will be transmitted either.

 Within our online offering and in particular in the blog we use Gravatar, a service from Automattic, Inc. 132 Hawthorne Street San Francisco, CA 94107, USA.